EUR/USD Forecast: Does The Same Thing On Thanksgiving

 Read full review Get Started

 Notwithstanding this, we witnessed a rapid ascent, akin to a skyrocket, prompting the need to address some of the accumulated excess froth.
 In essence, the overall analysis remains relatively unaltered.
-We find ourselves hovering in a state of contemplation, endeavoring to ascertain whether we can sustain an upward trajectory or face the prospect of descending below the 1.0850 support level, which could potentially pave the way for a descent towards the 200-Day Exponential Moving Average.
+We find ourselves hovering in a state of contemplation, endeavoring to ascertain whether we can sustain an upward trajectory or face the prospect of descending below the 1.0850 support level, which could potentially pave the way for a descent towards the 200-Day Exponential Moving Average .
 Such a move would undoubtedly constitute a substantial downturn and would more likely than not kick off US Dollar strength across the board.
-However, an additional factor demanding attention is the recent encounter with the 61.8% Fibonacci level, suggesting that proponents of a stronger US dollar may be contemplating shorting this market Choppiness and Short-Term Perspectives in the Market Landscape
+However, an additional factor demanding attention is the recent encounter with the 61.8% Fibonacci level, suggesting that proponents of a stronger US dollar may be contemplating shorting this market Market Choppiness

-Ready to trade our daily Forex forecast ?
-Here's a list of some of the best regulated forex brokers to check out.
+Ready to trade our Forex daily analysis and predictions ?
+Here are the best regulated trading brokers to choose from.

 Legal Disclaimer: